 All-around paddle boards are the most popular type of SUP.
 They are versatile and can be used in a variety of conditions.
 All-around paddle boards are an excellent choice for beginners and experienced paddlers alike.

 When choosing an all-around paddle board, consider the activities you will be doing.
-If you want to do a bit of everything, an all-around board is a good choice.
+An all-around board is a good choice if you want to do some of everything.

 SUPs in the 10-12 foot range are great all-around boards.
-However, if you are heavier, a longer board has more volume, so you might want to go with a longer board.
+However, a longer board has more volume if you are heavier, so you might want to go with a longer board.
 Also, if you are paddling with your pup or need to carry extra gear, a longer board will serve you well.

 Stand Up Paddle Boarding Accessories